crisperdue/prooftoys-site/content/number-game/tutorial2.5.md

-It can be convenient to have all of the planned assumptions available throughout the proof, so the initial step has the planned assumptions as the initial conclusion, makeing it a true statement.
+It can be convenient to have all of the planned assumptions available throughout the proof, so the initial step has the planned assumptions as the initial conclusion, making it a true statement.

 The variable `y` is assumed equal to `f x`, so we can replace its occurrence in the conclusion.
-Then the `y = f x` is no longer needed in the conclusion, and it can be replaced by `T` because it is assumed.
-Prooftoys makes it convenient to use assumptions of the current step in these ways.
+Then the `y = f x` is not needed in the conclusion, and it can be replaced by `T` because it is assumed.
+Prooftoys has convenient commands ("*tactics*") for using assumptions of the current step in these ways.

 #### ➭ [***Back to the main track***]({{< relref "/number-game/tutorial3.md" >}})